decisiongate/scala-spark-bigdata-ml-clustering/README.md

 * IntelliJ IDEA (Ultimate Edition)

 ## Features
-SparkSession, clustering, BisectingKMeans, GaussianMixture, KMeans, LDA, ClusteringEvaluator, transform, ...
+SparkSession, clustering, BisectingKMeans, GaussianMixture, KMeans, LDA, ClusteringEvaluator, Logger, transform, ...

 ## Setup
 To run this project, install it on Linux (Debian 9.7 x64) using the scripts: